 The kids are getting into this Halloween thing.
 Even the dog is ready to go.
 It should be a crazy night.
 We have been told that we can expect about 600 kids.
 600!
 Wow!
 It should be fun.
 Now getting to what I have for you today.
 Let’s talk about warm-up mistakes.

 If you do a warm-up, let me ask.

 Do You Make Any of These Warm-up Mistakes?

-If you would like to know the warm-up that I do prior to my workout, you can check them out here.
+If you want to know the warm-up I do before my workout, you can check it out here.